NetAppLabs/genai-toolkit-deployments/README.md

 There are other optional variables but these are only used for development of the toolkit and do not require any attention.

-**Note**: To use an actual Azure Storage connection string - the following three options must be modified:
+**Note**: To use native Azure Queue Storage with an Azure Storage connection string - the following three options must be modified:

 1. Event Distributor Helm Chart [values.yaml](./event-distributor/values.yaml)